ohanhi/wtf/FAQ.md

 ## Is this library a joke?

-The name might be reminiscent to a popular pejorative language feature, but rest assured JavaScript is a language I believe will be ruling computation still for a couple of years, maybe even decades, who knows.
+The name might be reminiscent to a popular pejorative acronym in English, but rest assured JavaScript is a language I believe will be ruling computation still for a couple of years, maybe even decades, who knows.
 This is a small world and you never know who you'll bump into next. ;)